CES 2017 Best In Show: 5 Awesome Gadgets To Watch Out For

 — The Verge (@verge) January 5, 2017

-2. CES 2017 also saw the release of the world’s coolest bed which was also one of the best gadgets at the show.
+2. CES 2017 also saw the release of the world’s coolest bed, which was also one of the best gadgets at the show.
 The Sleep Number 360 Smart Bed controls the temperature, angle, and firmness of each side of the bed separately based on advanced biometric feedback.
 This awesome bed will be available in the next few months and will cost in the range of $7,500.

 #CES2017 Update: Sleep Number introduces the 360 Bed, which can detect snoring, warm your feet, and adjust firmness based on sleep position. pic.twitter.com/bHNNkusGpA